Columbia-Greene Community College Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Columbia-Greene Community College was awarded 2 badges in the 2022 rankings.
+Columbia-Greene Community College was awarded 43 badges in the 2022 rankings.
 The highest ranked major at the school is homeland security, law enforcement and firefighting.

 Is It Hard to Get Into Columbia-Greene Community College?

 As long as you meet basic requirements, you should not have any trouble getting into Columbia-Greene Community College since the school has an open admissions policy.
 Still, be sure to submit any requested materials and that your application is completed in full.

 Columbia-Greene Community College Faculty